 Okay.
 So it's almost nothing.

-Bert Higgins: The Man From HELL never got a big release back in the day - I know about it because of that PC Format review I mentioned, but didn't actually get to play it for a good while longer.
+Bert Higgins: The Man From HELL never got a big release back in the day.
+I know about it because of that PC Format review I mentioned, but didn't actually get to play it for a good while longer.
 You can though.
-As a result of trying to track down a copy for this very column, one of its creators decided the time had finally come to declare it abandonware.
-You can download the whole thing from his website here, and it runs just fine in the mighty DOSBox without any technical fiddling.
+As a result of trying to track down a copy for this very column, one of its creators decided the time had finally come to declare it abandonware (opens in new tab).
+You can download the whole thing from the Internet Archive (opens in new tab), and it runs just fine in the mighty DOSBox without any technical fiddling.

 Is it worth playing?
 Not really, except for one point that shouldn't be forgotten.
 By doing so, you'll always be able to say you've played a game called Bert Higgins: The Man From HELL, and who could put a price on that?
 I could, and it would be £50,000.
 But it's Mort and co's game, and they've gone with free instead.
 They're obviously nicer/more generous/more grounded in reality than I am.

-One minor point though - I do need to quickly clarify a statement you'll see on the download page, lest some of the other games I own get the wrong idea.
+One minor point, though.
+I do need to quickly clarify a statement made by one of the creators of Bert Higgins (opens in new tab), lest some of the other games I own get the wrong idea.
 While it's absolutely correct that this column isn't just about lynching crap games, let it never be forgotten that lynching always remains an option!

 Not this time though.
 With Bert, I'm just happy to finally have evidence his game exists, so nobody can ever again accuse me of just making it up.
 Unless of course, this has all been a dream...